ebzzry/ebzzry.github.io/y.md

 ## Step 2

-Let's break that procedure further, into more elementary components, and we'll apply it, using [currying](https://en.wikipedia.org/wiki/Currying).
+Let's break that procedure further, into more elementary components, and you'll apply it, using [currying](https://en.wikipedia.org/wiki/Currying).

 ```scheme